Skip to content

 • Extreme greed can be an indication of an upcoming market correction.

 The current sentiment of the Bitcoin market is determined by crunching the numbers on a simple scale of 0 to 100.
-Near Zero means refers to "Extreme Fear", while near 100 referred to "Extreme Greed".
+Near Zero means refers to "Extreme Fear", while near 100 refers to "Extreme Greed".

 Data Sources